DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/dt_manual/contacts.rst

 The |CREATE| button is located at the top of the ``Contacts List`` page.
 This button allows you to add a new contact record to Disciple.Tools.
 Other multipliers can’t see contacts you add, but those with the roles of of Admin and Dispatcher (the one responsible for assigning new contacts to be coached) can see them.
 Learn more about the Disciple.Tools roles and their varying permission levels by clicking here.

-Note: Disciple.Tools values the security and safety of all users and contacts.
+.. note:: Disciple.Tools values the security and safety of all users and contacts.

-Clicking this button will open up a new page.
-Within this page you will be presented with options for creating a new contact.
-The list of options is below:
+Clicking this button will open up a modal.
+Within this modal you will be presented with options for creating a new contact.

 * **Name of contact:** A required field that is the name of the contact.
 * **Phone number:** A phone number to reach the contact.